A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Introduction

 \section{Introduction}

-In recent years, the rapid advancement and increasing accessibility of neuroimaging techniques, such as electroencephalogram (EEG) scans and functional magnetic resonance imaging (fMRI) , data sets that record dynamic brain activity are becoming widely available to scientists and medical practitioners.
-The rich volume of previously unattainable data sets has consequently catalyzed broad interest in modeling and estimating functional brain connectivity, which is of paramount importance in shedding light on the evolution of pathologies such as neurodegenerative diseases or consciousness disorders.
+Rapid advancement and increased accessibility of neuroimaging techniques, including functional magnetic resonance imaging (fMRI), have vastly expanded the availability of dynamic brain activity measurements for clinical practice and neuroscience research. \blu{Such data enable advances in modeling and estimating functional brain connectivity, a foundational neuroscience goal due to its importance for studying neurodegenerative diseases and consciousness disorders at both the individual and group levels.}